Joan, Countess of Flanders: Return of Baldwin

-Release of Ferrand
+Release of Ferdinand

 Whether as a ploy or out of genuine willingness to turn the page, Joan intensified her efforts to marry Peter Mauclerc, the widowed duke and regent of Brittany.
 She then requested the annulment of her marriage under grounds of consanguinity from Pope Honorius III, who accepted her petition.
-However, King Louis VIII refused the consent to a marriage between Mauclerc and the Countess, fearing that the royal demesne, squeezed between their domains, would be too dangerous.
-To finally end Joan's marital pretensions, the French King obtained from the Pope the renewal of her marriage with Ferrand, while forcing her to a treaty and a ransom for her imprisoned husband.
+However, King Louis VIII refused the consent to a marriage between Mauclerc and the Countess, fearing that the royal demesne, squeezed between their domains, would be too endangered.
+To finally end Joan's marital pretensions, the French King obtained from the Pope the renewal of her marriage with Ferdinand, while forcing her to a treaty and a ransom for her imprisoned husband.

-In April 1226, the Treaty of Melun was signed between Joan and Louis VIII, under which Ferrand's ransom was fixed at 50,000 livres parisis payable in two installments.
+In April 1226, the Treaty of Melun was signed between Joan and Louis VIII, under which Ferdinand's ransom was fixed at 50,000 livres parisis payable in two installments.
 The Treaty also stipulated that the cities of Lille, Douai and Lécluse would be surrendered to France as a pledge until full payment of this considerable amount was made.
-Joan was also forced to maintain her marital bond with Ferrand.
-Both Joan and Ferrand could be excommunicated if they betrayed the King, a deed which constituted perjury in feudal law.
+Joan was also forced to maintain her marital bond with Ferdinand.
+Both Joan and Ferdinand could be excommunicated if they betrayed the King, a deed which constituted perjury in feudal law.
 Finally, the knights and representatives of the main Flemish cities also had to swear allegiance to the King of France: at all, 27 cities and 350 nobles paid homage.
-After the death of Louis VIII on 8 November, his widow Blanche of Castile and his son and successor Louis IX finally released Ferrand in January 1227 after Joan paid half of the ransom, reduced to 25,000 livres.
+After the death of Louis VIII on 8 November, his widow Blanche of Castile and his son and successor Louis IX finally released Ferdinand in January 1227 after Joan paid half of the ransom, reduced to 25,000 livres.

 In late 1227 or early 1228, Joan gave birth to a daughter, Marie.
-A few years later, on 27 July 1233 Ferrand died in Noyon from urinary stones, a disease that he suffered since his capture at Bouvines.
+A few years later, on 27 July 1233 Ferdinand died in Noyon from urinary stones, a disease that he had had since his capture at Bouvines.
 His heart was buried in Noyon Cathedral, while his body was interred in the Abbey of Marquette, in Flanders.
 After the death of her husband, Joan wanted to marry Simon de Montfort, 6th Earl of Leicester, but since he was still loyal to the English crown at this point, this did not sit well with Louis IX, who refused to give his consent.
 It was during that year of 1233 that Bouchard of Avesnes, jailed since his plot of the false Baldwin was released.

-After Ferdinand's death, the couple's daughter and heir presumptive, Marie, was sent to Paris to be educated there, following Louis IX's demands.
+After Ferdinand's death, the couple's daughter and heir presumptive, Marie of Portugal, was sent to Paris to be educated there, following Louis IX's demands.
 In June 1235 she was betrothed to Robert, Louis IX's brother.
 She died shortly after, leaving Joan childless.